OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-This command displays all the targets defined in your `.makim.yaml` file, along with their descriptions and available arguments, making it easier to understand and utilize your configurations.
+This feature facilitates easy access to Makim's functionalities, enhancing usability and understanding of the tool.

 ### Executing Your First Commands

-With your `.makim.yaml` file set up, you can begin to automate your tasks.
-Here are some examples:
+With your `.makim.yaml` file set up, you can begin to use `makim`:

-- **Clean Temporary Files**: Simply run `makim clean.tmp` to execute the clean process.

-- **Run unit tests**: Use `makim unit.tests` to start the build process.
-If you need to ensure a clean state before building, you can pass the `--clean` flag as such: `makim tests.unit --clean`.

 ```python